MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroupOperation.md

 [isSuccessful](#issuccessful)|Boolean|Returns a Boolean value that indicates whether this operation succeeded.

 ## <a name="geterrors"></a>getErrors
-Returns an empty array if the ad group is successfully created; otherwise, a list of errors.
+Returns an empty array if the ad group is successfully created; otherwise, a list of error codes.

 ### Returns
 |Type|Description|
 |-|-
-string[]|An empty array if the ad group is successfully created; otherwise, a list of errors.
+string[]|An empty array if the keyword is successfully created; otherwise, a list of symbolic error codes.
+For example, if you specify an invalid bid amount, the call returns CampaignServiceInvalidSearchBids.
+For a description of these codes, see [Operation error codes](/bingads/guides/operation-error-codes).

 ## <a name="getresult"></a>getResult
 Returns the newly created ad group if the operation succeeded; otherwise, null.